All posts

 Quick take

 The Canada-US tax treaty is one of the most comprehensive bilateral tax agreements in the world, covering business profits, dividends, interest, royalties, capital gains, and pensions across 30 articles.
 But it was designed for a world of corporations and individuals — not for US LLCs, which are fiscally transparent for US purposes but treated as corporations by the Canada Revenue Agency (CRA).
 This entity classification mismatch creates a gap the treaty does not fully resolve.
-In 2026, proposed Section 899 legislation in the US adds a new layer of uncertainty: a retaliatory withholding tax that could apply an additional 5% on payments to persons in countries that "discriminate" against US entities or citizens.
-Canadian founders operating through US LLCs are navigating both a structural gap in an existing treaty and the possibility of new legislation that has not yet been enacted.
+In 2025, Section 899 — a proposed retaliatory withholding tax targeting countries with "discriminatory" taxes — was included in the House reconciliation bill but was dropped during negotiations in July 2025.
+It did not become law.
+But the fact that it got as far as it did tells you something: the political appetite for retaliatory tax measures on cross-border structures is real, and similar provisions could resurface.

 I have been structuring cross-border operations between North America and Asia for over two decades.
 The Canada-US corridor is one of the most heavily traveled in cross-border entrepreneurship — and one where founders routinely assume the treaty covers more than it does.
 The LLC gap is not theoretical.
 It affects real withholding rates, real CRA assessments, and real decisions about how to structure a US business from Canada.